opalmer/netifaces-merged/README.rst

 So why was netifaces-merged created?
-There are a few reasons why I've created this package but overall the reasons are cross-platform stability and having a single pacakge for Python 2.x and 3.x.
+There are a few reasons why I've created this package but overall the reasons are cross-platform stability and having a single package for Python 2.x and 3.x.

 The first problem when trying to accomplish this was that netifaces contained a bug which broke the Windows build.
-I emailed the author about this bug but unfourtnatly never receieved a reply back.
+I emailed the author about this bug but unfortunately never receieved a reply back.
 Although there were ways to work around it, such as monkeypatching the source when running one of my setup.py files, I didn't think this was a great solution either for my own libraries or for anyone else that might want to use netifaces in the